-Professional bodybuilders spend thousands of dollars on food every month, or at least so they say.
-A recreational natural bodybuilder, however, does not have to go overboard.
-There are a lot of ‘cheap’ foods that can help you reach your protein requirements for the day.
-Peanuts may not seem tasty to the spoiled kids but they sure as hell get the job done.
+There are many cheaper foods that can help you reach your protein requirements for the day.
+Peanuts may not seem tasty to the spoiled kids, but they sure as hell get the job done.

-There are two kinds of people as far as peanut go – those who eat them all the time and those who would rather eat chalk.
-Regardless of the group you fall in – peanuts have some undeniable qualities for bodybuilders – they are calorie dense food that comes with a lot of protein.
+There are two kinds of people as far as peanuts go – those who eat them all the time and those who would rather eat chalk.
+Regardless of where you fall – peanuts have undeniable qualities – they are a calorie dense food that comes with a lot of protein.

 100 grams of peanuts contain about 567 kcal, 26 grams of protein and 16 grams of carbohydrates.

-In most cases a pack of peanuts shouldn’t break the bank and makes for an excellent organic meal replacement, although it could also be considered a whole meal.
+In most cases, a pack of peanuts shouldn’t break the bank and makes for an excellent organic meal replacement.

 Avoid peanuts that come in a vacuum and with lots of salt.
 They are not the healthiest choice and can cause stomach pain which is actually one of the main reasons people stay away from peanuts.

-You also need to keep your overall peanut consumption low in order to keep your stomach ‘pipes’ working as they should.
-More than 100-200 grams a day can be a problem, especially if the rest of your diet is ‘dry’.
-Peanuts are not exactly the easiest food in digest.
+You also need to keep your overall peanut consumption low in order to avoid stomach stress and pain.
+More than 100-200 grams a day can be a problem, especially if the rest of your diet is ‘dry’ too.
+Peanuts are not exactly the easiest food to digest.